 During these years Anscombe made a substantial impact on the University’s environment, with other buildings including the Oliver Wing of the Clocktower Building and Marama Hall, as well as the Home Science, Lindo Ferguson and Zoology Buildings.
 Edmund Anscombe was born on 8 February 1874 in Lindfield, Sussex, England, the son of Eliza Mason and her husband, Edmund Anscombe, a carpenter.

 Designing the Archway and surrounding buildings, Anscombe remained faithful to the Gothic revival style of Maxwell Bury’s original Clocktower.
 He was also reputed to demonstrate a playful streak in his work.

-Craftcroft tunnels led up to the Craftroft mansion near the Craftcroft Reserve which is to day is the Sign of Tahkahee – complete with its famous stain glass window which every masonic lodge in the country built and the heraldry of every NZ governor general plus the original heraldry for Christchurch (also found on the old prequake Christchurch information centre).
+Craftcroft tunnels led up to the Craftroft mansion near the Craftcroft Reserve which was until it burned down located near the Sign of Tahkahee Craftroft Reserve — complete with its famous stain glass window which every masonic lodge in the country funded and depicts the heraldry of every NZ governor general plus the original heraldry for Christchurch (also found on the old prequake Christchurch information centre).

-We have a great story on those tunnels (see) and there makers and their freaky and exceptionally will documented occult ties (and the Takahe present day Masonic connections) but lets for the moment keep to Dunedin and it Tartan Mafia founding fathers.
-The stone mason who carved the grotesques on the clock tower (and around other Dunedin locations -watch this space) is reportedly unknown.
-Yet if I had to guess my money would be on Henry Bingham.
+We have a great story on those tunnels (see) and there makers but lets for the moment keep to Dunedin and it Tartan Mafia founding fathers.

 The Stone Cutters